The following problems are known and have a very high priority to get fixed:

 Because MySQL allows you to work with table types that don't

-support transactions, and thus can't rollback
+support transactions, and thus can't rollback data, some things

 behave a little differently in MySQL than in other SQL servers.